VAT accountants services

 Flat Rate VAT Scheme

-This could harm your business cash flow since you must pay VAT over to HMRC for services or goods sold, which you have not yet received the money for.
+This has the potential to harm your business cash flow since you must pay VAT over to HMRC for services or goods sold, which you have not yet received the money for.

 If, on the other hand, you have not paid for goods purchased, you can claim the VAT on the invoice received, resulting in a positive impact on your cash flow.